hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ## Getting started

 Making API requests
-Before sending any requests to UKIMS Checker API, make sure that you are using the following points in your software:
+Before sending any requests to UKIMS Authorisation Checker API, make sure that you are using the following points in your software:
 - the correct URL for the environment and API version number (see below)
 - the correct header contents and payload information - see Fast Parcel Operators reference guide